futape/gustav/Gustav-configuration.md

 ####`string[] preferred_convs = []`

 Defines the preferred converters used for choosing a [source file](Source-files) to use when [auto-generating a destination file](Automatic-generation-of-destination-files).
 If not an array, a new array with the specified value as its only item is created and used as value.
 The array should contain string values.
-If an items isn't a string, it is casted as one.
+These strings are trimmed.
+If an item isn't a string, it is casted as one.
 The string describes a converter name.
 If the string matches one of a [hardcoded converter](Converting-source-content#hardcoded-converters)'s names (case-insensitively), the string is replaced with an array containing all of that converter's names.
 Otherwise, it is left as defined, even if no converter with the specified name exists.

 ###Miscellaneous options